 We define a pairing instance \mathcal{P} as a set of two-player partnerships in which all but at most one source nodes are disjointly paired.
-It is not difficult to show that each pairing instance in a K > 2 player relaying game is an equilibrium with respect to unilateral deviations when the energy allocations are determined by a bargaining solution and the NE conditions are satisfied.
+It is not difficult to show that each pairing instance in a K>2 player relaying game is an equilibrium with respect to unilateral deviations when the energy allocations are determined by a bargaining solution and the NE conditions are satisfied.
 Pairing instances may not be an equilibrium with respect to multi-player deviation, however, where two or more players leave their current partners and form different partnerships.
-As an example, consider a network with K = 4 source nodes denoted as $S = \{1, 2, 3, 4\}$ and a pairing instance $\mathcal{P} = \{\{1, 2\}, \{3, 4\}\}$.
-Suppose that all nodes receive an identical expected payoff of $\pi{\mathcal{P}} > 0$ under this pairing instance.
-Suppose further that, under pairing instance $Q = \{\{1,3\},\{2,4\}\}, \text{ nodes } 1 \text{ and } 3 \text{ each receive a payoff} \}$ of $\pi{\mathcal{Q}} > \pi{\mathcal{P}}$ while nodes 2 and 4 receive a payoff of zero.
+As an example, consider a network with K = 4 source nodes denoted as $\mathcal{S} =$ $\{1, 2, 3, 4\}$ and a pairing instance $\mathcal{P} = \{\{1, 2\}, \{3, 4\}\}$.
+Suppose that all nodes receive an identical expected payoff of $\pi{\mathcal{P}} >$ 0 under this pairing instance.
+Suppose further that, under pairing instance $\mathcal{Q} = \{\{1, 3\}, \{2, 4\}\}$, nodes 1 and 3 each receive a payoff of $\pi_Q > \pi_P$ while nodes 2 and 4 receive a payoff of zero.
 It is clear that nodes 1 and 2 both improve their payoff by deviating from pairing instance \mathcal{P} to \mathcal{Q} , and they can do so without any consent (or repercussions) from nodes 3 and 4.
 Hence, although pairing instance \mathcal{P} is an equilibrium with respect to unilateral deviation, it is not an equilibrium with respect to multi-player deviations.

-While there are many notions of equilibrium in K > 2player games, we restrict our attention here to the notion of a pairwise-stable network [19].
+While there are many notions of stability in K > 2 player games, we restrict our attention here to the notion of a pairwisestable network [17].
 A pairwise-stable network is a pairing instance that is immune to any improving two-player deviations, where an improving two-player deviation in our context is a deviation in which two players sever their current partnerships and form a new partnership such that at least one player in the new partnership receives a strictly greater expected payoff while the other player in the new partnership receives an expected payoff no worse than before.
-The pairing instance \mathcal{P} in the previous paragraph is clearly not a pairwise stable.
+Pairing instance \mathcal{P} in the previous paragraph is clearly not pairwise stable.

 The problem of how to endogenously form a pairwise-stable network among selfish nodes has been studied extensively under the title of stable matching problems [11].
-Stable matching problems are generally divided into two categories: two-sided matching and one-sided matching.
-In a two-sided matching problem, also referred to as the marriage problem, there are two sets of participants and the matching is a oneto-one mapping between the two sets.
-This is the classic matching problem discussed in [11], where it is shown that every instance of the two-sided matching problem always admits at least one stable solution.
+Stable matching problems are generally divided into two categories: Twosided matching and one-sided matching.
+In a two-sided matching problem, also referred to as the marriage problem, there are two disjoint sets of participants and the matching is a one-toone mapping between the two sets.
+This is the classic matching problem discussed in [11], where it is shown that every instance of the two-sided matching problem always admits at least one pairwise-stable solution.
 In the one-sided matching problem, a matching results in a partition of the single set of participants into disjoint pairs.
 This is a generalization of the marriage problem and is known as the roommate problem.
 A major difference between a two-sided (marriage) problem and a one-sided (roommate) problem is that the roommate problem may not necessarily have a stable matching.